dolphin-emu/dolphin/Lua.md

   * Resets the emulator.
 Basically the same thing as pushing the reset button on a real GameCube/Wii.

 * void saveState(int slot)
-  * Saves a state in slot slot where slot can be any number from 0 to 99
+  * Saves a state in slot where slot can be any number from 0 to 99

 * void loadState(int slot)
   * Loads the state at slot